nashville-software-school/bangazon-inc/book-2-mvc/chapters/ASPNET_INTRO.md

 Visual Studio kindly just created a whole bunch of code for us.

-Add a private field for `IConfiguration _config`, a constructor, and a computed `SqlConnection` property to the `WalkersController`
+Add a private field for `IConfiguration _config`, a constructor, and a computed `SqlConnection` property to the `WalkersController`.
+Fix any compiler errors by adding a `using` statement for `Microsoft.Data.SqlClient`

 ```csharp
 private readonly IConfiguration _config;